andamira/webera.sh/STYLE_GUIDE.md

 Each opening bracket goes in the same line as the statement, and ending braces lines up with the statement they belong to.

-This is called "the one true brace style" [(1TBS)](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS_.28OTBS.29)
+[(1TBS)](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS_.28OTBS.29)